IDEA: The Foundation of Special Education

 Click to print the explanation of IDEA

-The disability must have an adverse impact on learning.
+To qualify for an IEP, a student meets criteria in one of the 14 eligibility categories defined in WAC 392-172A-01035.
+The disability must have a negative impact on learning.
 Not every student who has a disability and receives an evaluation will qualify for an IEP.
 Following procedures described by the IDEA, school districts evaluate students to consider 3 key questions:

 1. Does the student have a disability?